skeeto/skeeto.github.com/_posts/2021-07-30-strcpy-a-niche-function-you-don-t-need.markdown

 vmovups  [rdi + 8], ymm0
 ```

-It's faster, safer, and there's no `strcpy` to attract complaints.
+It's faster and there's no `strcpy` to attract complaints.

 ### Niche cases